effector/next/README.md

 Since Next.js 12 [ESM imports are prioritized over CommonJS imports](https://nextjs.org/blog/next-12#es-modules-support-and-url-imports).
 While CJS-only dependencies are still supported, it is not recommended to use them.

-In case of `@effector/next` or `effector` it may lead to duplicated instances of the library in the bundle, which in turn leads to weird bugs.
+It may lead to duplicated instances of the library in the bundle, which in case of `@effector/next` or `effector` leads to weird bugs like missing context provider errors.

-You can check for library duplicates in the bundle either automatically with [statoscope.tech](https://statoscope.tech/) Webpack Plugin or manually via `Debug -> Sources -> Webpack -> _N_E -> node_modules` tab in the browser developer tools.
+You can check for library duplicates in the bundle either automatically with [statoscope.tech](https://statoscope.tech/) Webpack Plugin, [which have special rule for this purpose](https://github.com/statoscope/statoscope/blob/master/packages/stats-validator-plugin-webpack/docs/rules/no-packages-dups.md).

+You can also check it manually via `Debug -> Sources -> Webpack -> _N_E -> node_modules` tab in the browser developer tools.
+Duplicated modules will be presented here in both `mjs` and `cjs` kinds.

 <img width="418" alt="image" src="https://user-images.githubusercontent.com/32790736/233786487-304cfac0-3686-460b-b2f9-9fb0de38a4dc.png">